anuprout/personio-infra/README.md

         ├── outputs.tf
         └── variables.tf

-8 directories, 52 files
 ```

 ## Improvements
-- Create a separate TF module and it to the artifact registry.
+- Create a separate TF module and add it to an artifact registry.